 Using Gradle

 There are two Gradle plugins: one for TeaVM library, another for TeaVM application.
-TeaVM library plugin only helps with adding JavaScript interop dependencies to you project and with testing your Java code in the browser.
+TeaVM library plugin only helps with adding JavaScript interop dependencies to your project and with testing your Java code in the browser.
 TeaVM application plugin adds tasks to build your application for various targets.

 To add TeaVM support to your project, add following code to build.gradle